telent/biscuit/README.md

 - some way to retry ANT scanning if it times out
 - prettify the UI
+- move sensor status into the sensors tab, switch to it when not TRACKING status
 - downloaded recorded tracks, ideally as GPX
-- app icon
+- better app icon (some day)
-- notification icon
+-

 ## Note to nixpkgs users